derek-dchu/awesome-note/design_pattern.md

 5 modes of Singleton Pattern:
   1. lazy mode: create the object in get method.
 This will save memory.
 However, it is not thread-safe (threads may create multiple objects).
-  2. thread-safe lazy mode, low performance: we make get method `synchronized`, but it will reduce performance. (only one thread can get the object at a time)
+  2. thread-safe lazy mode, low performance: we make getInstance method `synchronized`, but it will reduce performance. (only one thread can get the object at a time)
   3. greedy mode: Eager initialization - create the object when loading the class.
 Thread-safe, but allocate the memory at very beginning.

     ```java